 We all know Wisconsin is America’s Dairyland, and that our state produces a good chunk of the nation’s cheese supply, but there may be a few things you didn’t know about Wisconsin cheese.
 Read on for some cheesy facts and dairy-themed trip ideas.

 2. Speaking of milking cows, 90 percent of Wisconsin milk is made into cheese.
 That’s more than 2.8 billion pounds of cheese per year.
 Tour a cheese factory and witness the cheese making process yourself.
-Head to Marieke Gouda in Thorp for self-guided tours, or call ahead for guided tours of cheese making, the parlor area, and the barn.
+Head to Marieke Gouda in Thorp for self-guided tours, or call ahead for guided tours of cheese making, the parlor area and the barn.
 Explore even more cheese factory tours with the tastiest gift shops.

 3. While cheese making itself is an art, there are also people who literally turn cheese into a piece of art.
-Join in the fun at The Great Wisconsin Cheese Festival features a parade, food, music, free cheese tasting and, yes, a cheese carving demo.
-It’s seriously impressive.
+Join in the fun at The Great Wisconsin Cheese Festival that features a parade, food, music, free cheese tasting and, yes, a cheese carving demonstration.

-5. Cheese curds are the freshest form of cheddar.
+4. Cheese curds are the freshest form of cheddar.
 In the cheese making process, the curds separate from the whey, and once the whey is drained from the vats, the cheese curds are what remain.
-Find cheese curds in the Cheese Curd Capital of Wisconsin, at Ellsworth Cooperative Creamery.
+Go straight to the source in the Cheese Curd Capital of Wisconsin at Ellsworth Cooperative Creamery.

-7. Americans’ favorite way of consuming cheese is Mac & Cheese, and if anyone knows how to do Mac & Cheese right, it’s Wisconsin.
-Find some delicious Wisconsin-made macaroni and cheese at Grate in Menomonee Falls, which works with Renard’s Cheese and Sassy Cow Creamery to produce its many varieties of America’s favorite dish.
+6. One of Americans’ favorite ways of consuming cheese is Mac & Cheese, and if anyone knows how to do Mac & Cheese right, it’s Wisconsin.
+Find some delicious Wisconsin-made macaroni and cheese at Grate in Menomonee Falls, which works with Renard’s Cheese and Sassy Cow Creamery to produce its many varieties of this classic American dish.